Kimberly Quinn (journalist)

 Kimberly Quinn (formerly Fortier; née Solomon; born 1961) is an American journalist, commentator and magazine publisher and writer; latterly the publisher of British conservative news magazine The Spectator.

 Early life

-A native of Los Angeles, California, she is one of two daughters of businessman Marvin Solomon and actress Lugene Sanders.
+A native of Los Angeles, California, Quinn is one of two daughters of businessman Marvin Solomon and actress Lugene Sanders.
 She is of Jewish heritage.
 She majored in Victorian Studies at Vassar College.

 Professional career

-She has written for The Wall Street Journal, Vogue and UK newspapers The Daily Telegraph, The Times, Evening Standard, and The Independent.
+Quinn has written for The Wall Street Journal, Vogue and UK newspapers The Daily Telegraph, The Times, Evening Standard, and The Independent.
 She was the Communications and marketing director for Condé Nast Publications in the UK.
 She took her position at The Spectator in 1996.
 On 24 November 2006, Kimberly Quinn resigned from her post at The Spectator.

 She has written a series of time travel adventures for young adults; the Chronicles of the Tempus series.
 The first work, The Queen Must Die (2010) was followed by The Queen at War (2013).